awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 #### Enabling hash joins<a name="Aurora.BestPractices.HashJoin.Enabling"></a>

+To enable hash joins:
++ Aurora MySQL version 1 and 2 – Set the DB parameter or DB cluster parameter `aurora_disable_hash_join` to `0`\.
+Turning off `aurora_disable_hash_join` sets the value of `optimizer_switch` to `hash_join=on`\.
-To enable hash joins, set the MySQL server variable `optimizer_switch` to `hash_join=on` \(Aurora MySQL version 1 and 2\) or ` block_nested_loop=on` \(Aurora MySQL version 3\)\.
-Hash joins are turned on by default in Aurora MySQL version 3\.
-This optimization is turned off by default in Aurora MySQL version 1 and 2\.
-The following example illustrates how to enable hash joins\.
++ Aurora MySQL version 3 – Set the MySQL server parameter `optimizer_switch` to `block_nested_loop=on`\.

+Hash joins are turned on by default in Aurora MySQL version 3 and turned off by default in Aurora MySQL version 1 and 2\.
+The following example illustrates how to enable hash joins for Aurora MySQL version 3\.
 You can issue the statement `select @@optimizer_switch` first to see what other settings are present in the `SET` parameter string\.
 Updating one setting in the `optimizer_switch` parameter doesn't erase or modify the other settings\.

 ```
-For Aurora MySQL version 1 and 2:
-mysql> SET optimizer_switch='hash_join=on';

-For Aurora MySQL version 3:
 mysql> SET optimizer_switch='block_nested_loop=on';
 ```

 **Note**
 For Aurora MySQL version 3, hash join support is available in all minor versions and is turned on by default\.
 For Aurora MySQL version 2, hash join support is available in version 2\.06 and higher\.
-In Aurora MySQL version 2, the hash join feature is always controlled by the `optimizer_switch` value\.
+In Aurora MySQL version 2, the hash join feature is always controlled by the `aurora_disable_hash_join` value\.
- Prior to Aurora MySQL version 1\.22, the way to enable hash joins in Aurora MySQL version 1 is by enabling the `aurora_lab_mode` session\-level setting\.
+Before Aurora MySQL version 1\.22, the way to enable hash joins in Aurora MySQL version 1 is by enabling the `aurora_lab_mode` session\-level setting\.
 In those Aurora MySQL versions, the `optimizer_switch` setting for hash joins is enabled by default and you only need to enable `aurora_lab_mode`\.

 With this setting, the optimizer chooses to use a hash join based on cost, query characteristics, and resource availability\.
 If the cost estimation is incorrect, you can force the optimizer to choose a hash join\.
 You do so by setting `hash_join_cost_based`, a MySQL server variable, to `off`\.
 The following example illustrates how to force the optimizer to choose a hash join\.